flexiondotorg/IMDB-to-MPEG/README.txt

  - The script must be provide a filename as a required argument.
  - The script can't be run in an automated fashion.
- - I've found a few bugs in my code:
-     1. if a cover image doesn't exist, it fails
-     2. if only 1 result is returned, it fails
+ - If only 1 result is returned, it fails.

 Source Code